 I saved the layers in shades of gray for ease of viewing on-screen and in-file viewers.
 The angels I cut and assembled, as pictured above, were cut mainly in white on 8.5″x11″ paper.
 Feel free to use whatever colors you’d like.
 You may want to change the color on-screen at this point.

 Set your material size for each mat.

 If you’re cutting the project at the size in a 3D version, it is possible to consolidate some of the pieces to use less paper.
 To move pieces and consolidate, click one of the cut pieces on the mat (as shown above).
 Then click Move Object.

 Choose a mat with enough space to place the piece without overlapping.
 As shown above, I moved one side piece to mat 8.
 I then moved the other side piece to mat 9.

 Set Base Material.
-I’ve found with the Recollections Paper from Michael’s, I can use the Light Cardstock setting on my Maker with perfect results.
-I always recommend doing a small test cut of your material to determine what works best for your base material, blade, and machine.
+With the Recollections Paper from Michael’s, I can use the Light Cardstock setting on my Maker with perfect results.
+I recommend doing a small test cut of your material to determine what works best for your base material, blade, and machine.

 The above image shows the layers of one side of the Angel.

 I use a light blue mat for the 65lb paper and then press the paper to the mat using a brayer.
 I found the times when I didn’t use a brayer; the paper would slip ever so slightly and rip.
 If you roll over the paper firmly with a brayer, it can solve ripping and tearing problems.

 Once you have cut the cardstock, the hardest part can be removing the cut design from the mat without tearing it.
 I recommend turning the mat upside down and gently peel the mat back from the paper while holding the cardstock as flat to your work surface as possible.
 This will help keep the paper from curling.